usethesource/rascal-website/_posts/2013-05-15-from-functions-to-term-rewriting-and-back.md

 ---
-layout: default
+layout: post
 published: true
+title: "From functions to term rewriting and back in Rascal"
 ---

-# From functions to term rewriting and back in Rascal

 Here's a nifty design element from Rascal that I personally like: functions are actually rewrite rules.
 The bottom line here is that pattern matching drives dynamic dispatch which results in openly extensible meta programs.